Gaurav215Rawat/Multi-Vendor-Order-Management-System/README.md

 You can use Postman tools to test these endpoints:
 And
-or swagger - Run command nodemon index.js and in you Browser enter URl -: http://localhost:5000/api-docs/
+Swagger - Run command nodemon index.js
+and in you Browser enter URl -: http://localhost:5000/api-docs/

 Login: POST /api/auth/login and signup  -